MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 ### Step 7 - Updating Prism

+Automatic updating has been added since Prism Launcher 8.0.
+Simply press the `Update` button in the top toolbar to check for updates.

-Windows auto-updating is WIP for now, you will need to download the installer and run it again (you will not lose your instances/your Skyclient).
+If you are on a version less than 8.0, you will need to download the installer and run it again (you will not lose your instances/your Skyclient).

 In some cases (specifically when you are on version 5.x or lower), you may need to uninstall your current Prism Launcher entirely before reinstalling.
 Your instances will still be safe and will not be deleted.

 ### Step 8 - Setting CurseForge API Key